Missouri License Reinstatement

 Reasons Your License May Be Revoked

-Most people believe that their license can only be suspended because of the common traffic violations in Missouri, such as driving under the influence, but many other factors could lead to revocation.
-Due to the serious nature of driving with a suspended license, you should periodically check your record.
-Driving privileges can be suspended for both moving and non-moving violations.
+Most people believe their license can only be suspended because of the common traffic violations in Missouri, such as driving under the influence.
+Still, many other factors could lead to revocation.

 You may have lost your driving privilege for the following reasons: